Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 ### **gnuplot commands**

 You may use any graphical software to get the plot.
-In case, gnuplot is used we used the following commands.
+If using gnuplot enter the following commands.

 ```
 cd 'D:\Fortran'